(Last Updated on : 26/11/2019)

 Sir Syed Ahmed Khan

 was a politician and a pioneer of modern education among the Muslim community in India.
-The founder of the Muhammedan Anglo-Oriental College, which later developed into the Aligarh Muslim University, his ideas were shaped by a strong aversion to the emerging nationalist movement.
+He was the founder of the Muhammedan Anglo-Oriental College, which later developed into the Aligarh Muslim University

 Reformist Groups during Indian Renaissance

 The religious reformers and reformist groups played an integral part in the ushering in of Indian renaissance, though they also functioned at regional levels.
 There were many groups that developed during this period.